 Any damage that occurs because of glaucoma is permanent.
 If you do not begin glaucoma treatment soon enough, you could have gaps in your vision for the rest of your life.

 But treating glaucoma early can be difficult as glaucoma exhibits few noticeable symptoms.
-So is there any hope?
+How to know if you have glaucoma?

 Glaucoma is typically diagnosed with a test called tonometry.
 This test measures the pressure inside your eye.
 Glaucoma causes damage because of pressure inside the eye.